openshift/openshift-origin-design/designs/administrator/future-openshift/autoscaler-guidance/index.md

 The inline info alert is gone.

 ## Machine Sets Viewing associate Machine Autoscaler
-The user selects a MachineSet that isn’t currently associated with any Machine Autoscaler.
-Machine Autoscaler column added on the Machine Sets page
+A Machine Autoscaler column is added to the Machine Sets page.
+The user opens the kebab menu of a MachineSet that isn’t currently associated with any Machine Autoscaler.
 ![Machine Sets](img/machine_sets-1.png)
 ![Machine Sets](img/machine_sets-2.png)
 Kebab options when a Machine Autoscaler is already created, change to “Edit Machine Autoscaler”: